 Parameter OpenVPN Authentication certificate-based Certificates and keys for authenticating the tunnel.
-Please take care that the proper keys/certificates have been either uploaded or generated (see 5.8.8). credential-based Username and password are used for authentication. both Verifying the tunnel uses certificates and credentials. none Tunnel is not authenticated (discouraged)
+Please take care nat the proper keys/certificates have been either uploaded or gener- ted (see 5.8.8). credential-based Username and password are used for authentication. both Verifying the tunnel uses certificates and credentials. none Tunnel is not authenticated (discouraged)